jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 ### 2. Consolidated Cases

-The U.S. Supreme Court often "consolidates" multiple cases from lower cases into a single case.
+The U.S. Supreme Court often "consolidates" multiple cases from lower courts into a single case.
 For example, the docket number of the "lead" case in [McConnell v.
 Federal Election Commission (540 U.S. 93)](https://cdn.loc.gov/service/ll/usrep/usrep540/usrep540093/usrep540093.pdf) is 02-1674.
 However, the complete list of consolidated cases, by docket number, looks like this:

     02-1674,02-1675,02-1676,02-1702,02-1727,02-1733,02-1734,02-1740,02-1747,02-1753,02-1755,02-1756